The painful truth hits at 11 PM.

 If you answered "yes" to 4+ of these, buying is viable.

-Deep commercial vehicle expertise: Ablink is not a personal car rental company.
-They specialize in vans, lorries, and commercial vehicles.
-Their team understands payload, Class 3 vs. Class 4 licensing, business use-cases, and Singapore's regulatory environment.
+Commercial vehicle expertise.
+Ablink is not a personal car rental company — the range is vans, lorries and trucks, and the team works with payload, Class 3 versus Class 4 licensing, and Singapore's regulatory environment daily.

 How to Get Started